maduhu/cloudstack-docs/rtd/source/concepts.rst

 ~~~~~~~~~~~~~~

 A cluster provides a way to group hosts.
 To be precise, a cluster is a
-XenServer server pool, a set of KVM servers, , or a VMware cluster
+XenServer server pool, a set of KVM servers, or a VMware cluster
 preconfigured in vCenter.
 The hosts in a cluster all have identical
 hardware, run the same hypervisor, are on the same subnet, and access
-the same shared primary storage.
+the same shared primary storage pools.
 Virtual machine instances (VMs) can be
 live-migrated from one host to another within the same cluster, without
 interrupting service to the user.

+A cluster can consist of one or more hosts and one or more primary storage
+pools.

 A cluster is the fourth-largest organizational unit within a CloudStack
 deployment.
 Clusters are contained within pods, and pods are contained
 within zones.
 Size of the cluster is limited by the underlying
-hypervisor, although the CloudStack recommends less in most cases; see
+hypervisor, although the CloudStack recommends fewer in most cases; see
 Best Practices.

-A cluster consists of one or more hosts and one or more primary storage
-servers.

 |cluster-overview.png: Structure of a simple cluster|